codesharedot/quantum-resistant-ledger-price/README.md

-# 817 price
+# hypercash price

-Gets the 817 price with Python (from JSON).
+Gets the hypercash price with Python (from JSON).

 https://pythonbasics.org